albuquerque53/county-app/README.md

 make stop
 ```

-> From now, everything you want to run in the PHP inside the Laravel container you can do with "vendor/bin/sail <command>", example: `vendor/bin/sail artisan make:model MyModel`.
+> From now, everything you want to run in the PHP inside the Laravel container you can do with `vendor/bin/sail <command>`, example: `vendor/bin/sail artisan make:model MyModel`.